PanDubovskij/data-store-microservice/README.md

 You can use example `.env.example` file with some predefined environments.

-You can find Docker compose file in [Data analyser service](https://github.com/PanDubovskij/data-analyzer-microservice) `docker/docker-compose.yaml`.
+You can find Docker compose file in [Data analyzer service](https://github.com/PanDubovskij/data-analyzer-microservice) `docker/docker-compose.yaml`.

 Application is running on port `8083`.